 The people of Africa have adopted the game of soccer and turned it almost into a religion.

-The people of Africa have adopted the game of soccer and turned it almost into a religion.
+Background: The people of Africa have adopted the game of soccer and turned it almost into a religion.
 And the "High Priest" of football art, Pele, recently brought to life the dream of every football enthusiastic child on the continent when he gave a series of football clinics in several African countries.

 The former Brazilian star is now contracted to the New York Cosmos football club in the United States of America, owned by an American soft drink company.
 The company arranges world wide coaching tours for the "King of Football".